HL7/phd/input/pagecontent/ProfileConsumers.md

 {% fragment Observation/temperature-observation JSON EXCEPT:effectiveDateTime %}

+When a PHD reports a timestamp, the PHG may adjust it.
+When the PHG adjusts a PHD timestamp, it generates a [Coincident Timestamp Observation](StructureDefinition-PhdCoincidentTimeStampObservation.html) that records how the `Observation.effective[x]` value was derived.
+When the PHD reports an absolute-time `valueDateTime`, this Coincident Timestamp Observation includes the [PhdLocalTime modifier extension](StructureDefinition-phd-local-time.html) with `valueBoolean=true`.
+Consumers should interpret this flag as identifying source-reported local time; it does not provide a time-zone offset or identify a time zone.

 ##### The PHG reference extension
 The reference to the Device resource containing the PHG properties is encoded in an extension element.
 An example of the PHG extension is shown below: